Starsakary/TronjDocument/mddocs/RPC_APIs.md

 ### freezeBalance

-Freeze balance to get energy or bandwidth, for 3 days.
+Freeze balance to get votes and energy or bandwidth, default for 3 days.

 **PARAMS**